Shashwathp/Explainable-ICH-Detection-with-LLM-Agents/README.md

 3. **SAM2 Segmentation**: Creates precise hemorrhage masks
 4. **Clinical Analysis**: Evaluates mass effect, midline shift, fractures

+### Training Methodology

+**YOLOv10 Training Configuration**: The YOLOv10 model is trained on NVIDIA A100 GPU for 100 epochs with a batch size of 16 to ensure a balance between computational efficiency and robust gradient updates.
+Input images are resized to 640×640 to standardize the dataset and optimize memory usage.

+**Mosaic Augmentation**: We apply mosaic augmentation with a factor of 1.0 during training.
+This technique combines four random brain images into one composite training image, simulating different hemorrhage patterns and variations.
+By merging multiple views into a single training sample, the model learns to better detect various types of brain hemorrhages and their appearances, contributing to the improved detection performance across diverse ICH presentations.

 ## Datasets

 ### BHX Dataset